domRiddle/ASF/Escrow.md

 **Q:** What if I need a 2FA token?

 **A:** You will need 2FA token to access 2FA-protected account, that includes every account with ASF 2FA as well.
-You can generate temporary tokens through ```!2fa``` command sent via the chat to given bot.
+You should generate tokens in authenticator that you used for import, but you can also generate temporary tokens through ```!2fa``` command sent via the chat to given bot.
 You can also use ```!2fa <BOT>``` command to generate temporary token for given bot instance.
 This should be enough for you to access bot accounts through e.g. browser.
-Of course, if you use 2FA + ASF 2FA combo, then you can generate tokens either by your phone, or by ASF.

 ***

-**Q:** How to turn ASF 2FA off?
+**Q:** Where is ASF mobile authenticator saved?

-**A:** If ASF 2FA is currently active, you can disable it completely through ```!2faoff``` and ```!2faoff <BOT>``` commands, again, sent to the bot through chat.
-This command will unlink ASF as mobile authenticator, which will result also in switching your account security from 2FA to either SteamGuard or None, depending what you had before.
-Keep in mind that this option will NOT remove your linked phone number, you can remove it manually **[here](https://store.steampowered.com/phone/manage)**.
-Remember that if you use 2FA + ASF 2FA combo, then this command **WILL** delink classic 2FA as well.
+**A:** ASF mobile authenticator is saved in ```BotName.db``` file in your config directory, along with some other crucial data related to given account.
+If you want to remove ASF 2FA, read how below.

 ***

-**Q:** Where is ASF mobile authenticator saved?
+**Q:** How to remove ASF 2FA?

-**A:** ASF mobile authenticator is saved in ```BotName.db``` file in your config directory.
-Remember that this file is basically your mobile authenticator, so removing it will result the same as you'd lose your mobile phone with 2FA turned on.
-Therefore DO NOT REMOVE IT, if you want to turn off ASF 2FA, it is explained how above.
-Removing the file will do nothing apart from leaving you without mobile authenticator.
+**A:** Simply stop ASF and remove associated ```BotName.db``` of the bot with linked ASF 2FA you want to remove.
+This option will remove associated imported 2FA with ASF, but will NOT delink your authenticator.
+If you instead want to delink your authenticator, apart from removing it from ASF (firstly), you should delink it in authenticator of your choice (Android, SDA or WinAuth), or - if you can't for some reason, use revocation code that you received during linkling for that via Steam website.

 ***

 **Q:** HELP!
 I LOST MY ASF MOBILE AUTHENTICATOR!

 **A:** This can happen if you e.g. removed file mentioned above by accident.
-There's no need to panic, as long as you have **revocation code** ASF gave to you the moment it was linking itself as mobile authenticator.
+There's no need to panic, as long as you have **revocation code** that you received during linking.
 Simply enter **[here](https://store.steampowered.com/twofactor/manage)** from logged in account, and use your revocation code to disable 2FA from your account.
 You can then link ASF again (if you like), by following the same procedure.
+Of course, if you still have your original authenticator, it's probably easier to delink it from there.

 ***

 **Q:** BUT I'M NOT LOGGED IN!

-**A:** No problem, you can use backup SteamGuard codes I suggested you to do in order to login, then you can disable 2FA through revocation code mentioned above.
+**A:** No problem, you can use backup SteamGuard codes (if you have them).
 Alternatively, you can go **[here](https://help.steampowered.com/#HelpWithLoginInfo?nav=authenticator)** and disable 2FA through either SMS, or revocation code, without a need of logging in.

 ***